Squire Fridell

-Squire Fridell (born February 9, 1943) is an American retired actor, author, and winemaker who appeared in over three thousand television commercials; he also appeared as Ronald McDonald in McDonald's commercials from 1985 to 1991.
+Squire Fridell (born February 9, 1943) is an American retired actor, author, and winemaker who is widely known for his prolific work in the field of commercials; in the 1980s alone, Fridell served concurrently as spokesman for Toyota cars and McDonald's, portraying Ronald McDonald.

 Early life

 Fridell was born in Oakland, California.
 He attended the University of the Pacific where he was a member of Phi Sigma Kappa fraternity.

 Career

-Fridell began his acting career on stage in South Carolina in 1968.
+Fridell began his acting career on stage in Southern California in 1968.
 In 1974 he was an acting teacher at El Rancho High School in Pico Rivera, California.